-For awards granted in January 2011, the Compensation Committee increased the number of performance-based restricted stock units granted and adjusted the vesting schedule from the prior year grants in order to address the conclusion of the benchmarking study discussed above that the Company's use of long-term incentive grants was well below the market median.
+The number of equity units granted in January 2011 was increased and the vesting schedule for those awards was modified to address the conclusion of the benchmarking study discussed above that the Company's use of long-term incentive grants was well below the market median.
 The combined effect of the changes is such that if the Company achieves the Target performance level, the number of shares actually received by the named executive officers upon vesting will be the same as they would have received had the number of units granted and the vesting schedule not changed.
-However, if the Company performance exceeds the Target performance level, the number of shares actually received by the named executive officers upon vesting will be more than they would have received had the number of units granted and the vesting schedule not changed, up to 50% more if the Company achieves the Maximum performance level.
+However, if the Company achieves the Maximum performance level, the number of shares actually received by the named executive officers upon vesting will be 50% more than they would have received had the number of units granted and the vesting schedule not changed.